EmpireAntz/readme-generator/README.md

 ## Installation

 To get started, clone the repository to your local machine.
 Ensure that you have Node.js installed.
-Once cloned, navigate to the project directory and install all required dependencies by running `npm install`.
-After the dependencies are installed, start the application by typing `node index.js` in your command line, then follow the prompts.
+Once cloned, navigate to the project directory and install all required dependencies by running npm install.
+After the dependencies are installed, start the application by typing node index.js in your command line, then follow the prompts.

 ## Useage